80 Creative Pumpkin Carving Ideas for Halloween

 Halloween pumpkin carving ideas that are a scream

-Nothing says Halloween like a jack-o’-lantern lighting up the night from your porch.
-Whether you prefer the characteristic toothy grin, spooky Halloween monsters or a totally different picture, you’ll love the endless possibilities in these pumpkin carving ideas.
+Nothing says Halloween like a jack-o’-lantern lighting up the night from your porch with some great pumpkin carving ideas.
+Whether you prefer the characteristic toothy grin, spooky Halloween monsters or a totally different picture, you’ll love the endless possibilities in these easy pumpkin carving ideas.
 And while some of them require a little extra skill, others are surprisingly simple but absolutely showstopping.

 Gather your supplies